 - Which Block should I apply for?

-To apply for one of our courses, you will need to have a recent IELTS or PTE test.
+To apply for one of our courses, you will need to have a recent IELTS test.
 The Block that you can apply for depends on both your English language qualification and your intended programme of study.

 To evaluate your score, please click the link below: